shhossain/computer_science/Data Structures/readme.md

 - [Graph](#graph)

 ## Array
-An array is a data structure that stores a collection of data values in contiguous memory locations.
+An array is a data structure that stores a collection of data values in continuous memory locations.

+Pracrical real real life examples of Linked list are below:
+1) Contacts on a cell phone.
+2) For CPU scheduling in computer.
+3) Book titles in a Library Management Systems.

 ### Example
 ```